Bira/octopus-carnival/_drafts/wir-mm2-4e-goblin.md

 light armor and fight with a war pick.

-When Lolthbound Goblins are within 5 squares of a drow, they gain a +2 bonus to all its attacks and defenses.
+When Lolthbound Goblins are within 5 squares of a drow, they gain a +2 bonus to all their attacks and defenses.
 That **pick** is a high-crit weapon and marks targets for a turn on a hit.
 Once per encounter they can use a **Stinging Blow** that deals poison damage and instead of marking increases any ongoing poison damage the target is taking by 5.
 This synergizes with the poisoned weapons drow